XmanJL/TV-Recommender/README.md

 - Ensures users will use the high-rated products first

-3. Deploy product into a website
+3. Add movie poster as the background image for each movie card (using a poster api)